SolarPanelsForFarms.uk

 Available Grants and Funding

 UK farms can access several grant schemes to reduce solar installation costs.
-The Farming Equipment and Technology Fund (FETF) offers up to 40% funding with a maximum grant of £100,000.
+The England's Improving Farm Productivity grant offers up to 25% funding (devolved nations up to 40%) with a maximum grant of £100,000.
 This is the most commonly used scheme for agricultural solar.
 The Countryside Stewardship scheme provides additional funding for projects with environmental benefits.
 Regional schemes operate across Scotland (SRDP), Wales (Farm Business Grant), and Northern Ireland (DAERA).
 Tax advantages include 100% first-year capital allowances, enabling immediate tax deduction of the full installation cost.
 Agricultural VAT rates of 5% apply to qualifying solar installations rather than the standard 20%, providing further cost reduction.
 We manage all grant applications as part of our service, with a 95%+ approval rate across all scheme applications.

 Frequently asked questions